WICG/webpackage/explainers/signed-exchange-alternate-link-explainer.md

 ## Introduction
 We want to allow the publisher of a resource to declare that a signed exchange is available holding the content of either that resource or one of its subresources.
-We expect aggregator sites (social networks, News site, search engine..) to use this to cache the signed version of a resource in order to serve it to their users.
-We expect UAs to use this to allow users to save the page in signed exchange format.
+We expect aggregator sites (social networks, news sites, search engines, etc.) to use this to cache the signed version of a resource in order to serve it to their users.
+We expect UAs to use this to allow users to save the page in signed exchange format so they can share it with their peers.
 When the publisher identifies a same-origin signed exchange for a cross-origin subresource, the UA can use that information to recursively prefetch the subresource without exposing its speculative activity across origins.

 [`<link rel="alternate" type="application/signed-exchange" href=...>`](https://html.spec.whatwg.org/multipage/links.html#rel-alternate)
 and the equivalent `Link` header are already defined to declare that the referenced document is a reformulation of the current document as a signed exchange.
-To offer signed exchanges for subresources, we propose to use the [`anchor` parameter](https://tools.ietf.org/html/rfc8288#section-3.2) to identify the replaced subresource.
+To offer signed exchanges for subresources, we propose to use the [`anchor` parameter](https://tools.ietf.org/html/rfc8288#section-3.2) to identify the replaceable subresource.
 This may be the first use of the `anchor` parameter in the web platform.

 ## Use Cases
 ### Recursive subresource signed exchange prefetch